Ivan VI, Emperor of All Russia

 Now that she had the throne, Elizabeth had a problem.
 A living Emperor, great-grandson of her father’s half-brother Ivan V, and his mother, granddaughter of Ivan V, remained in St. Petersburg.
 They were both threats to her throne.
 Even though 15-month-old Ivan did not know he had been Emperor, his image was on coins used throughout Russia and prayers had been said for him in all Russian churches.
 Elizabeth originally planned to send Ivan, his mother Anna Leopoldovna, his father Anton Ulrich, and his sister Catherine Antonovna somewhere in Europe so she sent them to Riga (now in Latvia) as the first stage of their journey.
 However, once the family arrived in Riga, Elizabeth had second thoughts – perhaps it would be a better idea to keep her young, dangerous prisoner under guard in Russia.
 Ivan was separated forever from his parents and his sister and classified as a secret state prisoner.

 Ivan was first sent to Kholmogory, where, seeing no one other than his jailer, he remained for the next twelve years.
 Eventually, news of Ivan’s whereabouts began to be known.
 He was then secretly transferred to the Fortress of Shlisselburg where he was under heavy guard and not even the commandant of the fortress knew his true identity.
 Although instructions had been given not to educate him, Ivan had been taught his letters and could read his Bible.
-He also seemed to be aware of his former imperial status and always called himself Gosudar (Sovereign).
+He also seemed aware of his former imperial status and always called himself Gosudar (Sovereign).

 Fortress of Shlisselburg; Photo Credit – Wikipedia

 Empress Elizabeth died in 1762 and her nephew succeeded her as Peter III, Emperor of All Russia.
-Ivan’s situation then improved a bit and Peter III even visited him.
+Ivan’s situation improved a bit and Peter III even visited him.
 However, Peter III’s reign lasted only six months.
 He was deposed by his wife, born Princess Sophie of Anhalt-Zerbst, who reigned as Catherine II (the Great), Empress of All Russia.

 Peter III visits Ivan Antonovich at the Fortress of Shlisselburg; Credit – Wikipedia